Getting ‘phygital’ with intelligent technology

 They also make fewer returns when they use AR, because they can ‘see’ products in their homes – they can check that the sofa they like the look of online works with their colour scheme and is the right size for their living room – before they buy them.

-For retailers, AR is a fantastic opportunity to attract customers and engage them with their brands and bring more people into their shops.
+For retailers, AR is a fantastic opportunity to attract customers and engage them with their brands and bring more people into their shops – crucial in an increasingly uncertain, changing, disrupted and competitive retail market.
 It creates a new marketing platform, new data and insight, and an opportunity to create user-generated content.
 It helps to improve conversions and reduce costs and inventory, and it enables pop-up stores and showrooming.

 When you combine it with conversational AI, you create a unique and powerful tool that accurately answers people’s enquiries about the products they see online, by reading live website content and customers’ context and intent to provide the most up-to-date and relevant information.